frida/frida-website/_i18n/en/_docs/frida-trace.md

   <a href="https://github.com/frida/frida/releases">platform-appropriate frida-server binary</a>
   to the remote device.
 Once copied, be sure to run the frida-server binary before beginning the tracing session.</p>
-  <p>For example, to trace a remote Android application, you would copy the
+  <p>For example, to trace a remote Android application, you might copy the
   'frida-server-12.8.0-android-arm' binary to the Android's /data/local/tmp
   folder.
-Using adb shell, you would run the server in the background (e.g. frida-server-12.8.0-android-arm &).</p>
+Using adb shell, you would run the server in the background (e.g. "frida-server-12.8.0-android-arm &").</p>
 </div>

+## -O: pass command line options via text file

+Using this option, you can pass any number of command line options via one or more text files.
+The options in the text file can be on one or more lines, with any number of options per line, including other `-O` command options.

+This feature is useful for handling a large number of command line options, and solves the problem when the command line exceeds the operating system maximum command line length.

+For example:

+{% highlight console %}
+$ frida-trace -p 9753 --decorate -O additional-options.txt
+{% endhighlight %}

+where additional-options.txt is:

+{% highlight console %}
+-i "gdi32full.dll!ExtTextOutW"
+-S core.js -S ms-windows.js
+-O module-offset-options.txt
+{% endhighlight %}

+and module-offset-options.txt is:

+{% highlight console %}
+-a "gdi32full.dll!0x3918DC" -a "gdi32full.dll!0xBE7458"
+-a "gdi32full.dll!0xBF9904"
+{% endhighlight %}

 ## -I, -X: include/exclude module

-These options allow you to include or exclude **all** functions in a particular module (e.g., *.so, *.dll) in one, single option.
+These options allow you to include or exclude, in one single option, **all** functions in a particular module (e.g., *.so, *.dll) in one, single option.
 The option expects a filename glob for matching one or more modules.
 Any module that matches the glob pattern will be either included or excluded in its entirety.

 `frida-trace` will generate a JavaScript handler file for each function matched by the `-I` option.

-To exclude specific functions after including an entire module, see the `-i` option.
+To exclude specific functions after including an entire module, see the `-x` option.

 ## -i, -x: include/exclude function (glob-based)

 These options enable you to include or exclude matching functions according to your needs.
-This is a flexible option, allowing a granularity ranging from **all** functions in **all** modules down to a single function in a specific module.
+These are flexible options, allowing a granularity ranging from **all** functions in **all** modules down to a single function in a specific module.

 `frida-trace` will generate a JavaScript handler file for each function matched